Wideacre: Characters

 Beatrice Lacey: Daughter of the Squire of Wideacre and sister to Harry Lacey.
 She is considered by the villagers as the true master of Wideacre after her father's death.
 Unable to retain Wideacre, Beatrice stops at nothing to achieve her goal of staying on the land forever, even going as far as to committing incest and murder.
 As a teenager, she falls in love with Ralph and remains in love with him, despite her affair with Harry and her marriage to John.
 With Harry, she gives birth to a daughter, Julia, and a son, Richard.
 Her affair with Harry is purely out of greed and passion for the land, and her marriage with John deteriorates when he learns about her secrets.
 Her attempts to gain the land cause it to go bankrupt and ruined.
 At the end of the novel, she is remorseful of her actions and dies at Ralph's hands, knowing only he can end her sinful legacy.

 Harry Lacey: Beatrice's older brother who is the new Squire of Wideacre.
 He is easily seduced by Beatrice, even though he knows what they're doing is wrong.
 Unlike the headstrong and stubborn Beatrice, Harry is timid and weak.
 He is also very dense, even though he was sent away to a private school for lessons.
 He is sexually attracted to Beatrice and has a sexual relationship with her throughout the novel, resulting in the birth of two children, Julia and Richard.
-He marries Celia, whom he grows to love and respect, and raises Julia without knowing she (and Richard) are his imbred offspring with Beatrice.
+He marries Celia, whom he grows to love and respect, and raises Julia without knowing she (and Richard) are his inbred offspring with Beatrice.
 He has a weak heart, which he dies from at the end.